 - Once you see a template you want to try, click Apply Template

 - Review the changes that will be made and click OK

 Your template will be updated and you can review the changes to see if you like the template.
 If you decide to switch back or try a new template, take the same steps as above.

 Setting Up Your Facebook Page

 Once you have a template, it’s time to start adding your business information, images, and copy.
-You can use our guide to create your Facebook Business Page in six steps.
+You can use our guide to create your Facebook Business Page in seven steps.
 If you need an image creation tool, check out Canva, which has templates to create properly-sized profile and cover photos.